kjansson/go-traceroute/README.md

 ## Configuration

 The Tracer struct returned by the constructor New can be configured prior to executing a trace.
+The only required field for running a trace is the address of the target host.
 The following fields are configurable;

 ```
 type Tracer struct {
-	Address    string        // Trace target address
+	Address    string        // Trace target address or hostname, required
-	Port       int           // Destination port
+	Port       int           // Destination port, defaults to random port
-	StartTTL   int           // Starting TTL value
+	StartTTL   int           // Starting TTL value, default is 1
-	MaxTTL     int           // Maximum TTL value
+	MaxTTL     int           // Maximum TTL value, default is 30
-	Timeout    time.Duration // Timeout for each hop
+	Timeout    time.Duration // Timeout for each hop, default is 3s
-	DNSLookup  bool          // Enable DNS host lookup for hop addresses
+	DNSLookup  bool          // Enable DNS host lookup for hop addresses, default is enabled
 }
 ```